jchapuis/fullstackscala-scaladays2025/slides.md

 ^ - behavioral logic is what i generally like to have unit coverage for
  - in this case the logic is trivial but i'm just showing here how you can use your traditional testing tools from the scala ecosystem
- - munit property test with scalacheck
+ - munit property test making use scalacheck
  - not getting into the details but this property verifies that for all translations the current one matches the language

 ---